Augustine of Hippo

 "To eat that meat which endures to everlasting life is to believe in Him.
 Why do you make ready your tooth and your belly?
 Only believe, and you have eaten already."

-The Council of Trent claimed there was a "universal consensus of the Fathers" in full alignment with Catholic teaching, but the historical record tells a different story.
+Catholics often present the Church Fathers as speaking with a unified voice in support of later Catholic doctrine.
+Yet the historical record is far more complex.
 The Church Fathers disagreed with each other on almost every topic, including the nature of the Eucharist, the role of tradition, and the meaning of Peter's primacy.
 This site is a collection of those dissenting voices, not necessarily to prove one side exhaustively, but rather to show the diversity of patristic thinking in a way that allows us to approach these topics with more humility.

 The Church Fathers matter because they are the earliest witnesses to how the apostolic tradition was understood in the generations immediately following the apostles.
 When we want to know what the New Testament authors meant — how their words were heard, how their practices were received — the Fathers are irreplaceable.
 They are not infallible, and they frequently contradict one another.
 But they are the closest we can get to the apostolic mind outside of Scripture itself.
 Historically, Protestants have been well versed in church history and championed patristic scholarship.
 However, this has faded in recent generations.
 Hopefully, this site encourages interest in the early church and provides grounding for the beliefs of your church.

-While Eucharistic theology is diverse among the Fathers, several theologians disagreed with Rome that Christ is objectively present for anyone who partakes.
-Instead, the benefit of the Eucharist is tied to faith.
+While Eucharistic theology is diverse among the Fathers, several early theologians disagreed with the logic of transubstantiation, which teaches that Christ is objectively present for anyone who partakes in the Supper.
+Instead, the reception of Christ is tied to faith.
 Receiving the bread and cup without faith does not confer grace.
 This is most compatible with the Reformed view of Spiritual presence, where reception is tied to the Holy Spirit.

 "To eat that meat which endures to everlasting life is to believe in Him.
 Why do you make ready your tooth and your belly?
 Only believe, and you have eaten already."